The Secretary of State was asked—

-I know the whole House will want to join me in sending our deepest sympathies to the family and friends of Rabbi Lord Jonathan Sacks, who sadly passed away on Saturday.
+I know the whole House will want to join me in sending our deepest sympathies to the family and friends of Rabbi Jonathan Sacks Lord Sacks, who sadly passed away on Saturday.
 His leadership had a profound impact on our whole country and across the world.
 May his memory be a blessing.

 This morning, I attended the service at Westminster Abbey to mark the centenary of the tomb of the unknown warrior.
 Armistice Day allows us to give thanks to all those who have served, and continue to serve, and those who have given their lives in service of this country.